hnuzhy/CV_DL_Gather/pose_estimation/readme.md

 **COCO: Common Objects in Context**

 The dataset contains *91 common object categories* with 82 of them having more than 5,000 labeled instances.
 With a total of *2.5 million labeled instances* in *328K images*, the creation of the dataset drew upon extensive crowd worker involvement via novel user interfaces for *category detection*, *instance spotting* and *instance segmentation*.
 As for human keypoints annotation, it has been updated in later releases (after 2014).
+The main contribution of COCO datasets is the use of *Non-iconic Image Collection* which makes it different from traditional vision datasets including [ImageNet](http://www.image-net.org/)(CVPR2009)[3], [PASCAL VOC](http://host.robots.ox.ac.uk:8080/pascal/VOC/)(IJCV2010)[4] and [SUN](http://groups.csail.mit.edu/vision/SUN/)(CVPR2010)[5].
+Besides, the standardized labeling pipeline and a large amount of time investment make COCO the most commonly used dataset by scientific researchers at present.

 ```
 # 18 joint points